40 easy ways to make money quickly

 If you’ve got a good presence on social media or perhaps you even have a blog or website, you can start bringing in money immediately by promoting all sorts of companies, products, services and offers online.

 Sign up to an affiliate network such as Affiliate Window, check their offers blog or browse the merchant listings to find something you think your friends would be interested in, grab your affiliate link and share it.
 If someone buys (can be within up to 90 days) using your link you’ll make a nice commission.

-To take it a step further, set up a topical Facebook page and invite all your friends to join it and post your affiliate offers there.
+To take it a step further, set up a website (read our guide) or a topical Facebook page and invite all your friends to join it and post your affiliate offers on there.

 Sell gigs on Fiverr

 What you offer could be absolutely anything, from writing and translating, designing logos, social media posting, playing pranks and teaching to creating music, voiceovers and short video clips for people all around the world!